jeanine5/jeanine5.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jeanine Ohene-Agyei"
+title: "Welcome"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi there!
 I’m **Jeanine**, a Master's student in Computer Science at **UC Davis**.
 I am looking forward to conducting my thesis on the intersection of **machine learning** and **systems infrastructure**.
 I'm particularly interested in optimizing the full ML stack, from low-level hardware systems to runtime inference, to enable more efficient and scalable deep learning.

 My broader research interests lie in hardware/software co-design for ML acceleration, training efficiency and compiler/runtime-level optimization for GPU compute, and I am always seeking opportunities to contribute to research and development in these areas.